-All proceeds go to the Friends of the Gallatin National Forest Avalanche Center, and since 2003, the event has raised $163,161.
-Medals are awarded to the top three male and female finishers in each age group (12 and under, 13 to 18, and 19 and up).
-Last year’s King and Queen were Sam Hennessey, with 29 hikes, and Ruby Zitzer, with 26 hikes.
-There are also prizes for the person who raises the most money (last year’s winner was Nick English with $1,323) and for the family with the most laps.
+All proceeds go to the Friends of the Gallatin National Forest Avalanche Center, and since 2003, the event has raised $183,959.
+Medals are awarded to the top three male and female finishers in each age group (12 & under, 13-18, and 19 & up).
+Last year took on a different flavor of competition, but competitors still managed to raise $8,167—the third-highest ever.
+In 2019, Bridger had a record of 97 participants with a total of 1,369 hikes.
+Mike Wolfe broke the King record with a whopping 32.
+Emily Kipp was Queen with an impressive 20.
+Nikki Kimball holds the Queen record, logging a total of 27.
 Both skiers and snowboarders are welcome, and teams are encouraged.
 Competitors under 16 must be accompanied by an adult.

-Bartnick made 20 laps last year, with 21 being his record.
+Bartnick made 20 laps in 2019, with 21 being his record.
 He’s aiming for a similar number this year.
-Instead of a costume, he'll be donning his regular black snowpants.
+Instead of a costume, he’ll be donning his regular black snowpants.
 He’s usually down to a T-shirt after a few laps anyway.
 Bartnick recommends wearing lots of thin layers, so you can adjust easily.
-“There’s the old adage of ‘be bold start cold,’ but I don’t recommend that for King and Queen, since the laps are so short.
+“There’s the old adage of ‘be bold, start cold,’ but I don’t recommend that for King & Queen, since the laps are so short.
 Most of the time, go for it, but for this event, if you get too warm, you can easily ditch a layer.
-Better to keep your heat than to dump it all for the start.”
+Better to keep your heat than dump it all for the start.”

-On top of the Bridger lift, the organizers dig a big shelf for the staging area.
-There are two boot packs specific to the event which run up the Pearly Gates (parallel to the Patrol Chute).
+At the top of the Bridger lift, the organizers dig a big shelf for the staging area.
+There are two bootpacks specific to the event, which run up the Pearly Gates (parallel to Patrol Chute).

 Snowboarders should bring poles for hiking.
 Skiers should choke down on their poles, so they don’t start losing circulation in their hands.
 The numbness can sneak up on you if your hands are above your heart for too long.